 There are three main theories that can be used to mix and match your colours.
 Which you opt for is a matter for you to decide.
 Monochromatic theory: Use one colour in different shades.
 This can give a calming effect but can also look a little one dimensional.

 Complimentary theory: Select two colours which are at opposite ends of the colour wheel.
 Because the two colours enhance each other, this can be quite an intense combination.
 For instance, a normal blue will seem far more vivid when paired with a red or orange colour.

 Analagous theory: Choosing colours that are adjacent to each other can have quite a stunning effect.
 Choose the more dominant colour for the main part such as the walls and the less dominant for smaller areas.
 This often works best when you team up cool colours or warm colours.

 Go neutral with blacks, whites, and greys.
 Or why not try brown and beige?
 Using neutral colours requires careful planning and needs to be tied into the colour of your granite or quartz worktops.

 Use an accent colour to add a bit of definition.
 This is normally a complimentary colour that is used in small quantities.
 Clashing colours can be an idea, if you are brave enough.
 Used carefully they can make your kitchen look fabulous.
 But beware, if you get it wrong, it can be discordant and overpowering.

 A lot of our customers will choose their granite or quartz worktops first before they settle on the colour scheme for the kitchen.
 It makes sense, you can’t change the colour of worktops but you can paint your walls and ceiling.

 Whichever colour scheme you go for, make sure you take your time and hunt around for the right materials.
 Collecting samples before you finally decide is a good idea, as is checking out friends and family schemes and designs.

-If you would like advise on choosing a granite worktop in Kent, why not visit our showroom
+If you would like advice on choosing a granite worktop in Kent, why not visit our showroom.